 Vizlib Writeback Table offers numerous operation types for writing or editing data back to your original source.
 They define whether you are replacing existing data, or inserting new data rows as part of your workflow.

-It's important you read and understand these operations as they are critical to the definition of your workflow and business process.
+Important: You must read and understand these operations as they are critical to the definition of your workflow and business process.

 For REST writeback types (GET/POST/PUT), the only possible operation is insert.